 If anything, these trends will gain even more momentum throughout the remainder of the year.

-What impact will telemedicine have upon the world of healthcare marketing?
+What impact will telemedicine have on the world of healthcare marketing?

-First and foremost, advertising professionals will need to build brand awareness with the customers’ services.
+First and foremost, advertising professionals must build brand awareness with the customers’ services.
 We should likewise address several questions to appreciate the “bigger picture”, including: